jmeistrich/rnl-conf-2025/slides/slides.md

 I'm Jay.
 That's me in a minion hat coding in the snow in -20 degrees, as I do.

 I'm the CTO of Bravely, a mental health startup.
 And I make some open source libraries, Legend List and Legend State, and I recently joined Expo to see what could be possible with desktop apps.

+I'm just here to be your hype man.
 -->

 ---